pramnora/bat/README.md

 ### Text related commands

+**COLOR** - allows the user to change the console screen: background/foregroud colours using hex codes: 0-F.
 **CLS** - clear the console screen
 **ECHO** text - ECHO's to the console screen whatever text is being written after the ECHO command statement
 **ECHO.** - The ECHO commands statement preceeded with a dot: (.)...means output a vertical blank line inside of the console screen
+**TYPE** filename.ext - outputs the file text onto the console screen; (without actually executing the commands if a program file)

 -etc.